Gillian Anderson's Success and Achievements in Timeline

 Loading Video...

-In July 2014, Gillian Anderson gained critical acclaim for her stage performance as Blanche DuBois in 'A Streetcar Named Desire' by Tennessee Williams at the Young Vic Theatre in London.
+In July 2014, Gillian Anderson gained critical acclaim for her stage performance as Blanche DuBois in "A Streetcar Named Desire" by Tennessee Williams at the Young Vic Theatre in London.

 2016: Appointed Officer of the Order of the British Empire

-July 2017: UCL Honorary Fellowship Award
+July 2017: Awarded a UCL Honorary Fellowship

 In July 2017, Gillian Anderson was awarded a UCL Honorary Fellowship for her support of the International Literacy Centre's Reading Recovery program.